Searching in Juristat is as easy as typing some keywords and/or filtering your results to the applications that you're interested in.

 Using Platform's keyword searching allows you to quickly access information about specific sets of applications.

 When performing a keyword search, you can search for an individual word or phrase, or use operators to get more specific.
-Operators available in Platform include:
+Supported operators include:

 - Use AND between terms to signify an AND operation (a space between words is treated as an AND by default)